Aulos: Modern use and popular culture

 The sounds of the aulos are being digitally recreated by the Ancient Instruments Sound/Timbre Reconstruction Application (ASTRA) project which uses physical modeling synthesis to simulate the aulos sounds.
 Due to the complexity of this process the ASTRA project uses grid computing to model sounds on hundreds of computers throughout Europe simultaneously.

 The aulos is part of the Lost Sounds Orchestra, alongside other ancient instruments which ASTRA have recreated the sounds of, including the epigonion, the salpinx, the barbiton and the syrinx.

 The aulos was also featured in the 2009 movie Agora, wherein a character performs a solo in an amphitheatre.
 It is also visible in the 2007 movie 300.

-Modern evolutions of the aulos exist in Southeastern Europe.
-In southern Albania, specifically, a double non-free aerophone resembling the aulos – called the cula diare or longari – is still played in the Labëria region to accompany Albanian iso-polyphony.
-These instruments are woodwind and not double-reeded like the aulos of antiquity.
+Various double flutes still exist in Southeastern Europe.
+In southern Albania, a double non-free aerophone – called the cula diare or cyla dyjare – is still played in the Labëria region to accompany Albanian iso-polyphony.
+It has been claimed that this instrument shares a history with the aulos.
+These instruments are primary fipple flutes, not double-reeded like the aulos of antiquity.